The most important thing you can do for your child is read to them! Here is a list of the great family read a louds.

 A study completed years ago titled, “Becoming a Nation of Readers” found that “the single most important activity for building the knowledge required for eventual success is reading”.
 Research has also found that reading is an accrued skill.
 Meaning that the more you do it, the better you get at it.

 Reading to a child at a young age encourages them to read later in life.
-It becomes a habit, it is engrained in them, and honestly, it helps them to develop a love of literature.
+It becomes a habit, it is ingrained in them, and honestly, it helps them to develop a love of literature.